 - What new features will FIFA 21 have?

-- Who will be on the cover of FIFA 21?
+- Who is on the cover of FIFA 21?

 - Who are the FIFA 21 top rated players?

-FIFA 21 will be released on October 9, 2020, having been pushed back from its usual late September slot after EA Sports' plans were disrupted by the coronavirus .
+FIFA 21 was released on October 9, 2020, having been pushed back from its usual late September slot after EA Sports' plans were disrupted by the coronavirus .